<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 • Identifying which risks matter most before submission

-• Deciding where to spend limited time and resources
+• Deciding where to allocate limited time and resources

-• Gaining confidence that current choices will hold up during review
+• Building confidence that reporting logic will hold up under review

 Before your CSRD reporting goes live

-As reporting nears completion, progress often depends on confidence rather than additional information.
-This typically involves:
+As submission approaches, progress often depends on clarity rather than new data.

 • Reviewing Scope 3 boundaries with documentation in mind